FastEval/FastEval/README.md

 Use `python3 -m http.server` in the root of this repository.
 This will start a simple webserver for static files.
 The webserver usually runs on port `8000`, so you can go to http://127.0.0.1:8000/ and view the results.

+## Contact

+If you encounter some problems with this code or if you have any questions or suggestions, you can either create a github issue or ping me on discord.
+My username is [tju01#9082](https://discord.com/users/1090923181910532167) and you can find me on most of the open-source LLM discord servers.